 Pronunciation of 'Streptococcus'

 The word 'Streptococcus' refers to a genus of spherical bacteria, often associated with infections such as strep throat.
-It is pronounced as 'strep-toh-KOK-us' in English.
+It is pronounced as 'strep-tuh-KOK-uhs' in English.

-The term 'Streptococcus' originates from the Greek words 'streptos' meaning 'twisted' and 'kokkos' meaning 'grain' or 'berry', describing the chain-like structure of these bacteria.
+The word 'Streptococcus' originates from the Greek words 'streptos' meaning twisted and 'kokkos' meaning berry, describing the chain-like formation of these bacteria.

 Pronunciation Details